fortune-teller-io/docs/README.md

 bundle install
 bundle exec middleman server

-# OR run this to run with vagrant
+# OR run this to run with docker
-vagrant up
+sudo docker build -t docs .
+sudo docker run -p 4567:4567 --name docs docs
 ```

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!